 What do you do with your broken stuff?
 Toss it?
 No way!
-The Mamakating Library will hold our third Repair Café on Saturday, January 27–join us!
+The Mamakating Library will hold the next Repair Café on Saturday, July 27.
+Mark your calendar!

 Running from 11:00 a.m. to 3:00 p.m., volunteer repair experts will be available to help make all possible repairs free of charge and to demonstrate the processes used in repair.
-People visiting the Repair Café will bring along their broken items from home.
+Bring along your broken items from home.

-Volunteer repairers will welcome clothes and other textiles, toys, lamps, electric clocks, small pieces of furniture, picture frames, brass instruments, guitars and other odd and unusual items needing repair.
-Please bring any replacement parts that may be required, such as switches, zippers and guitar strings.
+Volunteer repairers will welcome clothes and other textiles, toys, lamps, electric clocks, jewelry, small pieces of furniture, picture frames, brass instruments and other odd and unusual items needing repair.
+Please bring any replacement parts that may be required, such as switches and zippers.

 Repair Café is also meant to put neighbors in touch with each other in a new way and to discover that a lot of know-how and practical skills can be found close to home.
 Committee Member Marcia Zimmerman: “If you repair a bike, a picture frame or a pair of pants together with a previously unfamiliar neighbor, you look at that person in a different light the next time you run into them on the street.
 Jointly making repairs can lead to friendly contacts in the community.”